 Ghost Commander is a file management tool inspired by Total Commander that brings its own interpretation of the two-pane navigation system to Android devices.
 Of particular note is Ghost Commander's support for a variety of hotkeys based on phone hardware keys.
 These allow you to quickly access various functions with physical buttons.
 Additionally, the app includes FTP support, controls that can be configured for left-handed users, and root features.
 Plugins add extra features like cloud storage and WebDAV support.

-Gira Mobile's File Manager is another Android file explorer that's embraced the visual style of Google's Material Design, resulting in a solid all-around file manager for tablets and smartphones.
+Maple Media's File Manager is another Android file explorer that's embraced the visual style of Google's Material Design, resulting in a solid all-around file manager for tablets and smartphones.
 The app comes with a clean single-pane view and side folder, with provisions for bookmarking folders and shortcuts for your movies, music, pictures, and screenshot folders as well as your downloads.
-Users can search, rename, copy, delete and share their files, and the app comes with a built-in media gallery (with GIF support) as well as support for encrypted files and an app manager.
-While the app is free, in-app purchases can remove apps and add cloud storage support.
+Users can search, rename, copy, delete and share their files.
+The app also comes with a built-in media gallery and cloud storage support for services like Google Drive and OneDrive.
+An in-app purchase removes advertising, adds a music player and offers custom themes.